thingsdb/vscode-thingsdb-py/README.md

 ## Usage

 ### Currently:

-SQL hilighting starts after keywords `SELECT`, `INSERT` and `CREATE TABLE` at the start of multi-line string.
+ThingsDB hilighting starts after adding the comment `//ti` at the start of multi-line string.
 ![example](images/example_highlight.png)

 ## Acknowledgements

 This project was cloned from Mark Wibrow project [python-string-sql](https://github.com/mwibrow/python-string-sql), that was was adpated from [es6-string-html](https://github.com/hanjingboo/es6-string-html).
-Considerable insight into writing the [TextMate grammars](https://macromates.com/manual/en/language_grammars) used by VS Code, can be found in an [old blog post](https://www.apeth.com/nonblog/stories/textmatebundle.html) by Matt Neuburg.

 ## Contribution